songlinhou/coolab/README.md

 ## How Fast is it

 We cache vscode installation files and configurations in your google drive if you choose to mount your drive.
-It takes much less time if you run the same code at the second time.
+It takes much less time if you run the same code at the second time (even in different colab sessions).

 * VScode installation package is cached (so need to re-download vscode)
 * Your connection token is cached (never worry about configuration)
 * Working directory is cached (so you always automatically get directed back to the last working directory)

+## How Coolab is Made

+*Coolab* is made using *coolab* on Google *Colab* `:laughing:`(pun intended).

+## Related Projects

+A similar project [colabcode](https://github.com/abhishekkrthakur/colabcode) also provides vscode access using colab.
+However, we aim to provide better user experience using caching mechanism.

 ## Next Step